Nate Lowe Preview, Player Props: Rangers vs. Athletics

-The Texas Rangers, including Nate Lowe (.250 slugging percentage in past 10 games, including no homers), take on starting pitcher Sean Newcomb and the Oakland Athletics at Globe Life Field, Saturday at 7:05 PM ET.
+The Texas Rangers, including Nate Lowe (.200 batting average in his past 10 games), battle starter Luis Medina and the Oakland Athletics at Globe Life Field, Sunday at 2:35 PM ET.

-In his previous game he had a one-hit performance (1-for-3) against the Athletics.
+He had a one-hit performance in his most recent game (1-for-3) against the Athletics.

 Nate Lowe Game Info & Props vs. the Athletics